Email Connected Service

 Troubleshooting:

-Solution: Make sure user is logged in to the WebApp in the same browser:
+Solution: Make sure the user is logged in to the WebApp in the same browser:

 Auth_URL_2_error.jpg